2021 Semeru eruption: Impact

-In the Malang Regency, six sub districts were affected by ashfall.
-Eight villages and two sub districts in the Lumajang Regency were also affected.
-The destruction of the Gladak Perak Bridge sealed road vehicle access to villages in the area.
+In Malang Regency, six sub districts were affected by ashfall.
+Eight villages and two sub districts in Lumajang Regency were also affected.
+The destruction of the Gladak Perak Bridge blocked vehicle access to villages in the area.
 Power interruptions and blackouts were triggered, affecting at least 30,253 people.
-In the Pronojiwo District of East Java, at least 30 homes were destroyed by lahars.
+In Pronojiwo District, at least 30 homes were destroyed by lahars.
 Many village homes and vehicles in East Java were covered by heavy volcanic ash.
 An estimated 300 families were evacuated.

-On 5 December, volcanic ash fell in the Pronojiwo District of Lumajang, forcing many evacuees, residents and aid officials to flee.
+On 5 December, volcanic ash fell in Pronojiwo District of Lumajang, forcing many evacuees, residents and aid officials to flee.
 It was reported that a smaller eruption had occurred.
 The small eruption caused panic at nearby villages.
 A total of 2,970 homes and 13 public infrastructure including bridges and places of worship were damaged.
 Some 28 schools in two districts; six in Candipuro and 22 in Pronojiwo were heavily damaged by ashfall.
 At least 11 villages in Lumajang were submerged in ash reaching up the roofs of homes.
 Many vehicles were also submerged.
-Kampung Renteng, a village in the Candipuro District, heavily affected by ash.
-At another village, ash had destroyed every home.
+Kampung Renteng, a village in Candipuro District, heavily affected by ash.
+At another village, ash destroyed every home.

-At least 5,205 people were affected (as of 5 December), with 2,004 residents in Lumajang displaced.
-The displaced residents and took refuge in multiple locations.
-In the Pronojiwo District, some 305 people resided in schools and village halls.
-409 people were displaced in the Candipuro District, and 188 in Pasirian.
+At least 6,942.0 people were affected (as of 5 December), with 2,004 residents in Lumajang displaced.
+The displaced residents took refuge in multiple locations.
+In Pronojiwo District, some 305 people resided in schools and village halls.
+409 people were displaced in Candipuro District, and 188 in Pasirian.
 Some of the evacuees later moved to other homes or buildings.
-Operations at the Yogyakarta International Airport, Adisumarmo International Airport and Abdul Rachman Saleh Airport were unaffected by the eruption as no volcanic ash was observed.
+Operations at Yogyakarta International Airport, Adisumarmo International Airport and Abdul Rachman Saleh Airport were unaffected by the eruption as no volcanic ash was observed.
 Tourism at the nearby Mount Bromo was not affected by the eruption as well.
 Despite Semeru located within the national park compound, visitors continued to enter the park.
 Access to Semeru was restricted since July 2021.

 According to the Amil Zakat National Agency, the eruption caused 310 billion Rupiah worth of damage to homes, public infrastructures, local businesses, and basic services.
-By Tuesday afternoon, 7 December, the number of displaced individuals rose to 3,697.
-Most of the displaced residents were from Lumajang Regency, while 24 originated from Malang.
+By the afternoon of 7 December, the number of displaced individuals rose to 3,697.
+Most of the displaced residents were from Lumajang Regency, while 24 originated from Malang Regency.
 The number of displaced people rose to 4,250 by nightfall.

 Officials at the emergency response post updated the number of homes damaged to 5,205.
 The eruption affected a total of 17 settlements in 10 sub-districts.
-In the Kampung Renteng village, all but one home was damaged.
+In Kampung Renteng village, all but one home was damaged.

-As of 16 December 10,655 people across 121 locations have been displaced.
+As of 16 December 10,655 people across 121 locations were displaced.
 Many of the affected, at least 2,331, were from Candipuro.
 In Pasirian, there was a total of 1,307 people displaced.
 Several hundred residents were also displaced in Pronojiwo, Tempeh, and Sukodono.
 At least 2,990 goats, sheep, cattle and other livestock were killed as well.
-Thirty-one (31) public infrastructures were damaged.
+Thirty-one public infrastructures were damaged.